svaksha/yaksha/README.md

 + `yaksha-jl-update.sh` :: This script updates my Julia installation.

 ### Folders
++ `~/yaksha/dockerfiles/` :: My dockerfiles.
-+ `~/yaksha/home` :: Home dotfiles and folders for `.atom`, ``.julia`, `.vim`, ..
++ `~/yaksha/home/` :: Home dotfiles and folders for `.atom`, ``.julia`, `.vim`, ..
-+ `~/yaksha/scripts` :: General scripts.
++ `~/yaksha/scripts/` :: General scripts.

 ----

 # LICENSE

-+ COPYRIGHT© 2005-Now [SVAKSHA](http://svaksha.com/pages/Bio) AllRightsReserved.
-Copyrights of other individuals as listed in the file is theirs.
-+ This work is licensed and distributed under the [AGPLv3 License](http://www.gnu.org/licenses/agpl-3.0.html) and ALL references, citations, copies and forks of this work must retain the Copyright, Licence (LICENSE.md file), this permission notice and attribute [credit](https://en.wikipedia.org/wiki/Creative_Commons_license#Attribution).
++ COPYRIGHT© 2005-Now [SVAKSHA](http://svaksha.com/pages/Bio) All Rights Reserved.
+Code and Copyrights from other individuals is theirs and as listed in the files.
+This work is licensed and distributed under the [AGPLv3 License](http://www.gnu.org/licenses/agpl-3.0.html) and ALL references, citations, copies and forks of this work must retain the Copyright, Licence (LICENSE.md file), this permission notice and attribute [credit](https://en.wikipedia.org/wiki/Creative_Commons_license#Attribution).